Daily readings

 Thursday, January 22, 2026

 Saint Vincent, Deacon and Martyr.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Vincent, Deacon and Martyr